Planning a road trip? Here’s everything you might need to plot a cross-country journey, a family vacation, or a solo trek.

 Read by David Carradine

 A good book does not a good audiobook make.
-Essential to the success of an audiobook is the voice, and we love David Carradine’s reading of the beat classic On the Road, our first obvious road trip go-to since the story is about a young man hitchhiking across America.
-The voice is reminiscent of the twang and spirit of the 1950s; it’s emotive without verging on sappy.
+Essential to the success of an audiobook is the voice, and we love David Carradine’s reading of the beat classic On the Road, an obvious road trip go-to since the story is about a young man hitchhiking across America.
+The voice is reminiscent of the twang and spirit of the 1950s: emotive without verging on sappy.
 Just remember, every hitchhiker you see isn’t going to be Sal Paradise, so maybe keep truckin’.

 Read by Scott Sowers